Cabrillo Log Hints

 ° Work a dupe station again if requested.
 Leave dupes in your log, otherwise this can cause NIL in cross-checking.

 ° If your logging program scores the contest incorrectly, the claimed score does not affect your log submission - the sponsor scores your log.
 Just make sure your log has the correct exchange data in the correct columns.

 ° Do not just log what the logging software suggests from its look-up files - always enter into your log and QSL what the other station transmits.
 This is very evident in contests where the zone is exchanged.

 ° Make sure your Cabrillo has the serial numbers that you logged, not truncated numbers - 4 digit numbers truncated to 3 in the log.

 ° When using digital mode software, make sure that the exchange inserted into your log is what you QSL, not some decoded jibberish.

-° If the exchange is four characters for example - make sure all entries are 4 characters - not 3 or 5.
+° If an exchange is four characters for example - all entries must be 4 characters - not 3, not 5.

 ° The Cabrillo log filename should be the call used in the contest (the sent callsign) - callsign.cbr or callsign.log.
 Change the slash / to an underscore _ or dash -.
 Ex`s: UA2FFX_1.cbr VE-F5LEN.log.

 ° Set your editor so you can see the difference between O(oh) and 0(zero).
 Do not use slashed zeros (Ø).
 Changing O/0 typos and log editing to insure correct format is allowed post contest.
 Use only a category listed in the contest rules.
 Don`t make up your own category and don`t assume the logging program `knows` your category - edit the Cabrillo header.

 ° Know where on your HD the submission files are written.
 Open the file you are going to submit to make sure it is the right file - sometimes previous year logs are submitted, or even the wrong contest logs are submitted.